dcocchia/Ity/README.md

 * Mobile first - no legacy hackery for ie < 10.
 * Great for spinning up small, mobile-specific apps

-## To Do
-* Currently no router for fancy SPA style urls

 ## Installation
 ```
 npm install ity